 Young people need to develop the skills, knowledge, and attitudes that will prepare them for a life of informed, intentional participation in their communities.
 This is one of the foundations of public education.
 Shifting trends and priorities in education have put such opportunities at risk.
 Oregon has no mandate for testing in social studies — which includes civics and the workings of democracy.

 This is why Classroom Law Project brings vital and engaging civics education programs into Oregon schools, teaching students at all grade levels the values and skills essential to participating in our democracy.
-Each year, our innovative, timely, practical, and fun programs and professional development opportunities involve and inspire over 900 teachers and 110,000 students across Oregon.
+Each year, our innovative, timely, practical, and fun programs and professional development opportunities involve and inspire nearly 1,200 teachers and 120,000 students across Oregon.

 Classroom Law Project began in 1973 as the Tri-County Law Related Education Project, dedicated to ensuring that young people in Oregon knew how to participate in the state’s distinctive model of direct democracy and be active community members.
 By 1976, the Oregon State Bar had created an Ad Hoc Committee on Law Related Education that partnered in this work.
 In 1983, Classroom Law Project was incorporated as a 501(c)3 non-profit, and founding Executive Director Marilyn Cover was hired.

 Since those early days, Classroom Law Project has grown into a premiere educational organization.
 With thousands of partners, participants, volunteers, and donors who value and support our work, we continue to innovate and expand our reach around the state.